After reading Za Za Scents children’s books….

 Collect different flavored jams (e.g., apricot, blueberry, grape, strawberry).

 Smell Test: Can you smell anything when sniffing the different varieties?
-If so, without tasting the jam describe or write down the differences you smell in each flavor.
-Let an adult know if you do not smell anything when sniffing the different samples.
+If so, without tasting the jam describe the differences you smell in each flavor.

-Taste Test: Closing your eyes or wearing a blindfold, sample each individual jam.
-Discuss or write down the different taste profiles you experience.
-Take a sip of water in between each sample.
-After tasting each, what are the differences you notice among the samples?
+Taste Test: Close your eyes or wear a blindfold while tasting each jam.
+Talk about or write down the different tastes you notice.
+Take a sip of water between each sample.
+After tasting, what differences do you see among the jams?
 What are the similarities?

 Taste Test Sampler